Subscribe to get access

 Who doesn’t want to lower their electricity bill?
 Installing solar panels at your home helps you achieve lower utility bills.
 That’s all from day one.
 In fact, do your homework and install the right solar photovoltaic system.

 Then you could successfully offset more than 70% of electricity usage!
 Since electricity costs usually shoot up to 2 percent to 3 percent each year, it’s imperative.
 So this will definitely help you save big time.

-Now I have solar from Solar City.
+Now I have solar from Tesla Solar.
 Let’s get real it’s REALLY Tesla Energy!
 Right Elon?!